teenmaster/alx-low_level_programming/README.md

-TThis directory contains low level programming language i.e c
+This directory is all about low level programming